RKSouth/south-notes/HOWTO.md

 ![HomePageReturn](Assets/Images/Code-creating/HomePageReturn.png)

 77. import PostCard.js from components into Home page and then create the file.
 Copy paste from the login page and then select the word "login" from anywhere on the page and hit ctrl+shift+l to change it PostCard.
+78. In PostCard.ks you will want to `import { Card, Icon, Label, Image} from 'semantic-ui-react'` at the top of the page.
+79. Inside your parenthesis of the function PostCard you are going to want to de structure your post `{post:{ body , createdAt, id, username, likeCount, commentCount, likes}}`
+80. Choose a card from  the Semantic UI react site to copy into your return section.
+If you want to use the image, you will want to drag it up from it's home and put in the search bar -this will give you an http to replace png file with in the src section.
+81. replace the card.header name, in our case molly thomas, with {username} in order to get it to display the username.
+82. in order to formant the iso string to go into the meta data we will need to install moment into the client side of our folder and them import moment from 'moment'.
+This will allow us to pass `{moment(createdAt).fromNow()}` into our meta data which will tell us how long ago something happened.
+83. In the `<Card.Description>' section we will want to fill the body of the card.